Curriculum Vitae - Adam Taylor

 Portfolio:

-This is a set of assorted CSS / XHTML tricks and conceptual demos, mostly cribbed from design cognoscenti across the Web in my attempts to teach myself CSS and apply it.
+This is a set of assorted CSS3 conceptual demos, mostly cribbed from design cognoscenti across the Web in my attempts to teach myself the latest CSS and apply it.
 It serves as a test-bed for advanced CSS techniques - all the code is available for others to take and adapt for their own uses.

 In November 2002 I had a thoroughly enjoyable trip to the States, and here's the site showcasing my (admittedly amateurish) photographic skills...
 Of the sites I've created for my own amusement, this is my favourite.
-It's hand-coded XHTML and CSS, with some homebrew JavaScript.
+It's hand-coded HTML5 and CSS3.
+If you're using a modern browser, it behaves and looks much better - without any JavaScript.

 Originally this began as an experiment using Dreamweaver and a pile of JavaScript-activated layers to produce 'tab-style' navigation; a roughly-organised set of odd places and people on the Web.
 It's since mutated into something entirely hand-coded; it remains a test-bed for CSS, (X)HTML and homebrew JavaScript.

 The latest version of the first site I ever created.
 It was originally built with the venerable NetObjects 2.0; since then I've continually improved it, moving to a more accessible and standards-compliant hand-coded design.
-It's now built with PHP includes, XHTML and CSS.
+It's now built with PHP includes, HTML5 and CSS3.

 Professional Experience: